-Title IX: Sexual Harassment Employees
+Title IX: Sexual Harassment Students and Other Applicable Individuals

 Title IX of the Education Amendments of 1972 and its implementing regulations in 34 C.F.R.
-Part 106 (collectively "Title IX"), Title VII of the Civil Rights Act of 1964 ("Title VII"), and the Wisconsin Fair Employment Act (Wis.
-Stat. §§111.31-111.395), all protect employees from discrimination, including harassment, on the basis of sex.
+Part 106 (collectively "Title IX") prohibit discrimination, including harassment, on the basis of sex against students in an education program or activity.
 CESA 10 (also referred to herein as "Agency") does not discriminate on the basis of sex in its education programs or activities, and it is required by Title IX not to discriminate in such a manner.
-The requirement not to discriminate in the Agency's education programs and activities extends to employment.
+The requirement not to discriminate in the Agency's education programs and activities extends to admission and employment.
 Inquiries about the application of Title IX may be referred to the Title IX Coordinator or the Assistant Secretary for Civil Rights of the United States Department of Education, or both.
 Contact information for the Title IX Coordinator is provided below.

-This policy is only intended to address sexual harassment against employees under Title IX in programs or activities of the Agency.
-Any other type of discrimination and harassment (including sexual harassment under Title VII or the Wisconsin Fair Employment Act) against employees, based on race, color, national origin, age, sex, sexual orientation, pregnancy, creed or religion, genetic information, disability, marital status, citizenship status, veteran status, ancestry, arrest record, conviction record, or any other status protected by law, is addressed in Policy 512.1.
-Sexual harassment under Title IX against students and other individuals in programs or activities of the Agency is addressed in Policy 411.1.
+This policy is only intended to address sexual harassment against students and other applicable individuals, other than employees, under Title IX in programs or activities of the Agency.
+All other forms of discrimination and harassment against students or other applicable individuals, other than employees, on the basis of any characteristic protected under State, Federal, or local law are addressed in Policy 411.1.

+Sexual harassment under Title IX against employees in programs or activities of the Agency is addressed in Policy 512.1